rachelrakov/Intro_to_Machine_Learning/sections/visualize.md

 ### How do we visualize dense, highly overlapping data?

 As seen above, when the data is very dense the points can sometimes overlap.
 One way to visualize this overlapping data is to shift each point by a tiny amount so that the data is no longer at exactly the same coordinate.
 This technique is called *jittering*.
-In the `jitter` function below, we compute a scale factor by which to multiply random numbers between 0 and 1 so that the jitter is large enough to effect the visualization.
+In the `jitter` function below, we compute a scale factor by which to multiply random numbers between 0 and 1 so that the jitter is large enough to effect the visualization, but small enough that it does not strongly distort the data.

 ```python